mrifat1/StickyTabsExpo/README.md

 - **Tab Scroll Performance:** Optimize tab bar rendering and scrolling for a smoother experience, especially with many categories.
 - **Dynamic Tab Highlighting:** Improve accuracy and responsiveness of the active tab indicator as the user scrolls through sections.
 - **Accessibility:** Enhance accessibility by supporting keyboard navigation and screen readers for tabs and sections.
+- **Optimisation:** Some optimiastion can be done here for better outcome for large scale of data
 - **Customizability:** Allow more flexible customization of tab styles, header heights, and animation parameters via props.
 - **Section Indexing:** Add a quick-jump or index feature for faster navigation in menus with many categories.
 - **Persistent Tab State:** Remember the last selected tab or scroll position when navigating away and back.